Hits Radio Birmingham: History

+Hits Radio rebrand

+On 10 January 2024, station owners Bauer announced Free Radio would be rebranded as Hits Radio Birmingham from April 2024, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.

+On 20 March 2025, Bauer announced it would end its regional Hits Radio breakfast show for the West Midlands to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
+Local news and traffic bulletins were retained but the station's Birmingham studios were closed.

+The station's final regional programme aired on 6 June 2025.

 Programming

-All networked programming originates from Bauer's Manchester studios.

-Regional programming, under the Hits at Breakfast banner, is produced and broadcast from Bauer's Birmingham studios weekdays from 6-10am, presented by John Dalziel and Roisin McCourt.
+Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.

 News

-Bauer's Birmingham newsroom broadcasts local news bulletins for the city hourly from 6am-7pm on weekdays, from 7am-1pm on Saturdays and Sundays.
+Hits Radio Birmingham broadcasts local news bulletins for the city hourly from 6am-7pm on weekdays, from 7am-1pm on Saturdays and Sundays.
 Headlines are broadcast on the half hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

-National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from Bauer's Leeds newsroom.
+National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from the Hits Radio Leeds newsroom.

 Station Information

 BRMB was originally based in Aston Road North, in the Aston area of Birmingham, near the Spaghetti Junction.
 These were the former Alpha Television Studios, the home of ATV and ABC Weekend Television until 1970.

+In 1998 the station moved from Aston to the Oozells Building at 9 Brindley Place overlooking Broad Street.

+When the lease ran out they had a temporary move to the Stoke on Trent studios of Signal Radio.

-The current Free Radio studios are based in the Brindleyplace development near Broad Street in Birmingham city centre.
+Hits Radio /GHR studios after moving into new studios in 2023, are based at the 54 Hagley Road development in Birmingham city centre.
 Since August 2011, local programming for the Coventry and Warwickshire station has been produced and broadcast from Birmingham.
+Sister Station GHR West Mids share the same studio.

 The FM signal – 10kW ERP – is broadcast from the Sutton Coldfield transmitter, and can be received throughout a large part of the West Midlands.

 Events

-Free in Birmingham organises a number of annual public events including the Walkathon and the annual Live concerts at the LG Arena.
-The station also sponsors the Bupa Great Birmingham Run and the Acorns Midnight Walk.
+As BRMB and Free Radio, the station organised a number of annual public events including the Walkathon and the annual live concerts at the LG Arena.
+The station also sponsored the Bupa Great Birmingham Run and the Acorns Midnight Walk.